 Carer’s Allowance

-Carer’s Allowance is a benefit that is paid to people who are giving regular care to someone who is disabled.
-It is a taxable benefit.
-You do not need to be living with or related to the person you care for and you will not receive more if you care for more than one person.
+Carer’s Allowance is a benefit for people who give regular care to someone with a disability.
+It is taxable.
+You do not need to live with or be related to the person you care for.
+You will not get more money if you care for more than one person.

 -